tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/添加自定义表情/Flutter_intl_en.md

 ## STEP 1: Customize Image Emoji and Sticker

 >? **This step is optional:**
-> This step is necessary only if image stickers, except default QQ emoji one, includes both small and big, are needed.
+> This step is necessary only if image stickers, includes default QQ emoji one, includes both small and big, are needed.
 > QQ Emoji set is provided by default, and is unnecessary to import in this step.

 ### Import Image File to Project